5 Retinol Myths, Busted

 And, while retinol can cause a flaking reaction for some people, this (often temporary) side effect shouldn’t be mistaken for exfoliation.
 AHAs and BHA help to imperceptibly shed dead skin from its surface.
 You don’t see or feel healthy, normal exfoliation.

-If you do experience flaking from using retinol, it may be that you’re using a retinol product that’s just too potent for your skin; switching to a lower strength could solve the problem.
-You can also try using the retinol product (or the exfoliant) less frequently.
+If you do experience flaking from using retinol, it may be that you’re using a retinol product that’s just too potent for your skin or you’re applying the retinol product too often.
+Switching to a lower strength or applying your current retinol product less often could solve the problem.

 It’s perfectly fine to use retinol products during the day, as long as you wear sunscreen over them.
-Research has shown that retinol and vitamin C work well under SPF-rated products, and that vitamins A, C, and E—even in combination—remain stable and effective under a broad spectrum sunscreen rated SPF 30 or greater.
+Research has shown that retinol works well under SPF-rated products, and that vitamins A, C, and E—even in combination—remain stable and effective under a broad-spectrum sunscreen.

 A recent study revealed two important facts: not only did retinol prove effective when paired with vitamin C, but the two worked beautifully together to defend skin against environmental assault when applied under a sunscreen.

-Better yet, research has shown that a combination of vitamins in cosmetics will provide optimal results—including vitamins A (another name for retinol), C, and E. Vitamin C actually helps retinol work better by stabilizing it, extending its effectiveness.
-It turns out that using retinol without vitamin C or another potent antioxidant could keep your skin from reaping all of retinol’s benefits.
+Better yet, research has shown that a combination of vitamins in cosmetics will provide optimal results—including vitamins A (another name for retinol), C, and E. Vitamin C actually helps retinol work better by stabilising it, extending its effectiveness.
+It turns out that using retinol with other antioxidants can help your skin reap all of retinol’s benefits.

 About the Experts